On the complementary Arthur representations and unitary dual for p-adic classical groups: Introduction

 \section{Introduction}

 Let $F$ be a non-Archimedean local field of characteristic zero and $\RG$ be a connected reductive group defined over $F$.
 Set $G=\RG(F)$ to be the $F$-rational points of $\RG$.
 In \cite{HJLLZ24}, towards the understanding of the unitary dual $\Pi_u(G)$, we proposed a new conjecture on how to construct the whole unitary dual $\Pi_u(G)$ in terms of the Arthur representations of $G$.
 More precisely, in \cite[Conjecture 6.1]{Art89}, Arthur proposed a conjectural theory on local Arthur packets, which are parameterized by local Arthur parameters $\Psi(G)$ and consist of representations occurring as local components of automorphic representations in the discrete spectrum (hence expected to be unitary) of $G$.
 Such representations are called the Arthur representations or the representations of Arthur type, denoted by $\Pi_A(G)$.
-Under the process of taking complementary series or unitary parabolic induction, we defined the ``closure" of $\Pi_A(G)$, denoted by $\Pi_{\ol{A}}(G)$.
+Under the process of taking complementary series or unitary parabolic induction, we defined the ``closure" of $\Pi_A(G)$, which is denoted by $\Pi_{\ol{A}}(G)$, and another set $\Pi_{\ol{A}}^{\lim}(G)$ which contains $\Pi_{\ol{A}}(G) $ and its boundary points.
 Our new conjecture on the unitary dual can be stated as follows.

 \begin{conj}[{\cite[Conjecture 5.12]{HJLLZ24}}] Assuming the theory of local Arthur packets as in \cite[Conjecture 6.1]{Art89}, the unitary dual $\Pi_u(G)$ can be constructed from the Arthur representations of $G$, i.e.,